Domain Coverage & Hidden Requirements

 - Build vs. buy analysis for key capabilities

-- How the solution leverages platform capabilities (Flow, Lightning).
-Note: Process Builder is deprecated — use Flow for all new automation
+- How the solution uses platform capabilities (Flow, Lightning).
+Process Builder is deprecated; use Flow for all new automation.

 - Off-platform components and their justification